Facebook pays $53,000 fine for breaching Russian personal data storage law

 According to a legislation applicable since September 2015, companies operating in Russia are required to store Russian users’ or clients’ personal data on servers physically located in the country.
 Numerous foreign and domestic players were concerned, including global players who tended to store their users’ data in borderless clouds (see white paper by EWDN and EY).

-Under a new law imposing stiffer fines that President Vladimir Putin signed in December 2019, fines for repeat offenses go up to RUB18mn (almost $290,000).
+Under a new law imposing stiffer fines that President Vladimir Putin signed in December 2019, fines for repeat offences go up to RUB18mn (almost $290,000).

 The authorities may even block access to their sites from Russia – as was the case with LinkedIn in 2016, following two court decisions.